Soy milk vs. regular milk and skim milk, which milk is the better choice?

 - skim milk

 I’ll give more information about each of the different kinds of milk and the nutrients they contain.
-I’ll also mention the possible health benefits and some disadvantages you can get by drinking one milk over another.
-However, please keep in mind, I’m not a food scientist or have any medical background.
-Although I have tried to research carefully to provide you with accurate information.
+I’ll also mention the possible health benefits and some disadvantages.
+I’m not a food scientist or have any medical background.
+However, I have tried to research carefully to provide you with the best possible information.

 Soy milk nutritional benefits

 A full cup of soy milk served provides 100 calories if the soy milk is unsweetened.
-However, check the labeling carefully, sweetened soy milk such as chocolate soy milk may contain over 150 calories per cup.
-Or about two Oreo cookies or half a hand full of rice.
-Therefore sweetened soy milk may not be as healthy as you think.
+However, check the label carefully, as sweetened soy milk such as chocolate soy milk may contain over 150 calories per cup.

 Also, a full cup of soy milk contains about 8 grams of carbohydrates and approximately 7 grams of protein.
 However, the number of carbohydrates, protein, and calories is comparable to regular cow’s milk.
 Also, soy milk contains 4 grams of fats and 0.5 grams of saturated fats.
-Are you lactose intolerant or vegetarian?
-Soy milk could provide a vegan alternative to traditional dairy milk. (do Amaral Santos, da Silva Libeck & Schwan, 2014).
+If you’re lactose intolerant or vegetarian, soy milk could provide a vegan alternative to traditional dairy milk. (do Amaral Santos, da Silva Libeck & Schwan, 2014).

 Soy milk lacks cholesterol and is low in low saturated fat.
-Therefore soy milk could be a better choice if you have high cholesterol.
-A research study by Stanford School of Medicine showed that drinking soy milk could lower cholesterol in your body.
+And soy milk could be a better choice if you have high cholesterol.
+A research study by the Stanford School of Medicine showed that drinking soy milk could lower cholesterol in your body.
 However, like everything, drink soy milk in moderation.
-Because another study indicates consuming a large amount of soy products could disrupt the thyroid system.
+Because another study indicates consuming a large number of soy products could disrupt the thyroid system.
 It sounds like the egg debate all over again.

 Essential fatty acids

 Soy milk has numerous benefits since it is prepared naturally to provide a nutritious drink full of essential minerals, vitamins, fiber, and protein (Michaëlsson et al. 2014).
-Basically, if you drink soy milk, you’re drinking ground soybeans and water.
-Sure it’s not quite that simple, but you get the picture.
 Also, soy milk may lower your cholesterol, so it’s a healthy alternative to regular milk.
-So if your family has a history of heart disease or high cholesterol, soy milk could be a good option.
+If your family has a history of heart disease or high cholesterol, soy milk could be a good option.
 Soymilk also contains omega- 6 and omega-3 that may reduce the risk of heart disease.
-You may know Omega-3 and Omega-6 as essential fatty acids.
+As you may know, Omega-3 and Omega-6 as essential fatty acids.
 They are called essential fatty acids for a good reason, your body needs them.

-Yes, soy milk may have added sugar.
-Unsweetened soy milk could be the healthier option
+Unsweetened soy milk could be the healthier option.

 Does soy milk have calcium?

-Okay, you’ve heard regular milk has calcium and, you are right.
+Okay, you’ve heard regular milk has calcium, and you’re right.
 Regular milk contains a high amount of natural calcium.
 However, soy milk is often fortified with calcium.

-However, as an added bonus, soy milk also contains phytoestrogen that occurs naturally in plants.
+As an added bonus, soy milk also contains phytoestrogen.
+This occurs naturally in plants.
 Soybeans have a lot of phytoestrogens that may prevent bone loss as you age.
-Drinking soy milk with added calcium, could help prevent osteoporosis.
+And drinking soy milk with added calcium could help prevent osteoporosis.

 Disadvantages of soy milk

-Despite the heath benefits of soy milk, it is wise to look at some of the potential disadvantages as well.
-Or at least when we compare soy milk vs. regular milk or skim milk.
-Regular cows milk is full of nutrients.
+Despite the heath benefits of soy milk, it is wise to look at the potential disadvantages.
+Cow’s milk is full of nutrients.
 After all, the purpose of regular milk is to provide all the essential nutrients for growing calves.

-Compared to regular milk, soy milk does not provide as much naturally occurring calcium.
+Soy milk does not provide much naturally occurring calcium.
 If you have young children, you may want to reconsider changing from regular milk to soy milk.
-Calcium is essential for the development of strong bones in children, and whole milk can provides the daily requirement.
-It may come to no surprise the many health professionals recommend drinking regular milk that is enriched with calcium.
+Calcium is essential to develop strong bones in children, and whole milk can provide the daily requirement.
+It may come as no surprise that many health professionals recommend drinking regular milk enriched with calcium.

-Some manufactures may use a thickening additive made from kelp
+Some manufacturers may use a thickening additive made from kelp.

-Another disadvantage of soy milk is some manufacturers use Kombu, a type of kelp used to thicken the soy milk.
+Another disadvantage of soy milk is some manufacturers use Kombu.
+A type of kelp that is used to thicken soy milk.
 Kelp is considered healthy, but it may cause complications such as increased iodine in the body.
 Iodine is necessary for your thyroid.
-However, if you have thyroid complications, then ask your doctor if you should drink soy milk.
+But if you have thyroid problems, drinking soymilk may not be recommended.
 It is also prudent to monitor your iodine intake if you drink soy milk containing Kombu.
 As it may put you above the RDA.

 There is also research to indicate that the kelp additive may cause digestive problems and thyroid-related issues.
-For some people, this may be due to an adverse reaction to the kelp.
+This may be due to an adverse reaction to the kelp.
 Or the increased iodine in your diet.
-Try not to drink too much soy milk.
-If you drink a lot of soy milk, it can lead to adverse side effects such as stomach problems.
+Try not to drink too much soy milk because drinking too much soy milk may cause adverse side effects such as stomach problems.

-We have not been drinking soy milk for thousands of years, unlike regular milk
+We have not been drinking soy milk for thousands of years.

-Alternatively, If you are not vegetarian, you may want to continue drinking regular milk.
-After all, we have been drinking animal milk such as cow and goats milk for thousands of years.
-Apart from lactose intolerance drinking regular milk does not cause severe health problems if you drink in moderation.
+Alternatively, if you are not vegetarian, you may want to continue drinking regular milk.
+After all, we have been drinking animal milk such as cow’s and goat’s milk for thousands of years.
+Apart from lactose intolerance drinking regular milk does not cause severe health problems.
+If you drink in moderation.

 Okay, I mentioned calcium is added to soy milk, but did you know that other vitamins are also added?
 Vitamin A, vitamin D, riboflavin, and vitamin B12 are also added to soy milk.
 This may be a benefit.
-However, soy milk vs. regular milk, nothing beats good old fashioned regular milk for nutrient density.
+However, nothing beats good old-fashioned regular milk for nutrient density.

 According to a research review that was conducted by the European Journal of Nutrition, full-fat dairy consumption was associated with: